LGBTQ+ (Same-Sex) Divorce

-Stern Perkoski Mendez has offices in Evanston, Chicago and Lake Forest with attorneys who specialize in same-gender divorce (often referred to as same-sex divorce and used interchangeably here).
+Stern Perkoski Mendez has offices in Evanston, Chicago, Lake Forest and Oak Brook with attorneys who specialize in same-gender divorce (often referred to as same-sex divorce and used interchangeably here).
 We are committed to empowering you to make the careful and often complicated decisions surrounding divorce with confidence.

 Stern Perkoski Mendez understands that you probably never thought you would need to hire a divorce lawyer.
 That’s why we are dedicated to representing you in an Illinois same-sex divorce, guiding you to understand the divorce process—and explicitly affirming LGBTQ+ marriages and access to a dignified divorce.

 Our Promise to LGBTQ+ People Seeking a Divorce Lawyer

 At Stern Perkoski Mendez, we are deeply committed to being a safe space for LGBTQ+ people throughout the legal process of divorce.
 We are conscious of the bias and injustice that people may face due to their sexuality and/or gender identity, and we know that this can be amplified in legal spheres.

 As such, we strive to create an environment in which every LGBTQ+ person feels confident, empowered and heard throughout the legal process.
 As a lesbian, gay, bisexual or Trans individual seeking a divorce, you deserve an attorney who honors your identity and understands the unique challenges you may face—and our divorce and family law attorneys are committed to doing just that.